-The Thomas Sappington House Museum in Crestwood, a St. Louis suburb, is on the National Registry of Historic Places and is tucked away in a 2.5 acre park, featuring lush lawns and a small lake and fountain.
+The Thomas Sappington House Museum in Crestwood, a St. Louis suburb, is on the National Registry of Historic Places and is tucked away in a 2.5-acre park, featuring lush lawns and a small lake with a fountain.
 A stunning and rare example in Missouri of Federal architecture, popular from 1780 to 1830, the historic structure still stands at its original site and is bordered by period flower and herb gardens which appear as they did over 200 years ago.
 To read more about the Sappington family and the historic home, click here to access the Saga of Sappington House.

 Historic Sappington House (HSH) is judged to be the oldest brick home in St. Louis County.
 Meticulously restored and elegantly refurbished with authentic, early American antiques dating from before 1835, the site allows visitors to look back in time to see how wilderness inhabitants lived in the early 1800s.